MeteoGroup/research-framework/README.md

 ### Setup using Docker:

 #### Step 1
-  Note: Skip this step for linux machines
+  Note: Skip this step for linux machines.

   Create a docker machine

     docker-machine create -d virtualbox dev